wso2/docs-apk/en/docs/setup/uninstall.md

         helm uninstall <chart-name> -n <namespace>
         ```

-2. You will have the APK specific related CRDs remaining in the cluster.
+2. You will have the Kubernetes Gateway specific related CRDs remaining in the cluster.
 You can delete the remaining CRDs using the command given below.

     === "Command"
          ```